-With President John F. Kennedy’s assassination now about to mark fifty years since it happened the nation is going to pause and reflect.
+With every anniversary that passes of President John F. Kennedy’s assassination, the nation pauses and reflects.
 It was one of the darkest and seminal moments in our county’s history.
-It was an event that shocked the world and continues to leave an impact all these decades later.
+It was an event that shocked the world, for all those who were alive they remember where they were and the murder of President Kennedy continues to leave an impact all these decades later.

 The official version is that on November 22, 1963 while visiting Dallas, Texas President Kennedy was shot and killed by assassin Lee Harvey Oswald.
 Two days later Oswald was himself killed by Jack Ruby.